Vijay-Nirmal/Helpers/Software Architeacture/CheckList.md

 ## Think about Quality Attributes

+- [ ] Note: Quality Attributes will/can be different for each user flow or a single action
 - [ ] Performance
   - [ ] Response Time (Processing Time + Waiting Time (Queue Time, Network delay, others))
   - [ ] Throughput